terasakisatoshi/VideoCaptureWrap.jl/README.md

 - This repository provides an example of how to wrap OpenCV API via [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl).
 It also demonstrates a demo that capture image from your Web/USB camera and display its result using [ImageInTerminal.jl](https://github.com/JuliaImages/ImageInTerminal.jl).

-- It is tested on Ubuntu 18.04 or Mac(Catalina) with Julia v1.5.0.
+- It is tested on Ubuntu 18.04 or Mac(Catalina) with `Julia v1.5.1` .
 The latter has the following environment:

 ```julia
                _